dlemstra/code-sign-action/README.md

 # Code sign a file

-This action signs `.dll` and `.nupkg` files with a code signing certificate.
+This action signs `.nupkg` files and files that are supported by `signtool.exe` with a code signing certificate.
 This action only works on Windows and that means it should run on `windows-latest`.

 ## Inputs